pentatonicfunk/action-gist-repo-sync/README.md

 ### Prep work

 1. Create a gist (public or secret) if you don't have one.
-1. Generate a new [Personal access token](https://github.com/settings/tokens/).
+2. Generate a new [Personal access token](https://github.com/settings/tokens/).
 Only the `gist` scope is needed.

 ### Project setup

 1. Go to the repo **Settings > Secrets**.
-Add the generated token with name `TOKEN`.
+Add the generated token with name `GIST_TOKEN`.
-1. Edit workflow file `.github/workflows/deploy.yml` as the example above.
+2. Edit workflow file `.github/workflows/deploy.yml` as the example above.

 ### Options